 IMPORTANT: This information is provided as guidance only and is not intended to be tax advice.
 ISSS staff is NOT qualified to answer individual questions from international students/scholars regarding taxes nor are we legally allowed to do so.
-If you have additional questions please consult the University's Tax Clinic (free), the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.
+If you have additional questions please consult the University's free tax clinic, the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.

 *If you are an F-1 student and have been in the U.S. for less than five years or a J-1 student or scholar and have been in the U.S. for less than two years , you are considered a non-resident for taxes purposes and should use non-resident tax forms.

 *If you are an F-1 student and have been in the U.S. for more than five years or are a J-1 student or scholar and have been in the U.S. for more than two years, you are considered a resident for taxes purposes and should instead file 1040 EZ or 1040 or 1040A.
 See below for more information on filing as a resident.
 Residents for tax purposes can receive assistance here.*

 The information below is ONLY for non-residents for tax purposes.

 To determine if you are a non-resident or resident for tax purposes, please click here.

 **Students and Scholars should NOT use online tax software like Turbo Tax and H & R Block as these are designed for U.S. citizens and Permanent Residents.
 Non-Resident Aliens on F and J visas follow different tax laws.
 The tax software options for non-resident aliens are below.**